apache/airflow/docs/howto/dags-in-production.rst

 Additional Precautions
 ----------------------

 Don't write any critical code outside the tasks.
-The code outside the tasks runs every time airflow parses the DAG which happens too frequently (TODO: insert interval here).
+The code outside the tasks runs every time airflow parses the DAG which happens every second by default.

 You should also avoid repeating arguments such as connection_id or S3 paths using default_args.
 It helps you to avoid mistakes while passing arguments.